Skip to content

 Key takeaways

-• Match vs. contrast is a design decision
+• Match versus contrast is a design decision to settle before pricing the addition

-• Perfect color match with aged cladding is honestly impossible
+• A perfect color match with aged existing cladding is honestly impossible; approximate is achievable

-• Chapter 7A applies to addition on WUI parcels
+• Chapter 7A applies to additions on WUI parcels as new construction, regardless of the existing structure

 FAQ